danjweiner/AMM21/README.md

-# AMM21
+# AMM
-`AMM` is a command-line tool to run the Abstract Mediation Model on your own device (Weiner et al 2021, biorxiv).
+`AMM` is a command-line tool to run the Abstract Mediation Model.
+For details on the method and application, please see Weiner et al 2021, biorxiv.
+Please cite that manuscript if you use this command-line tool in your own work.

 ## Overview